 If you are involved in the following areas, then this report would provide a useful insight into the challenges behind implementation of smart cities infrastructure:

 • Investment community representatives

 • Network operators

 • Systems integrators

-You can also register to attend our in-depth webinar taking place on 20 February 2018 where our Executive Editor, Melony Rocque will be joined by Matthew Wakelam, Head of Infrastructure & Operations from the City of Cardiff Council.
+You can watch our in-depth webinar which took place on 20 February 2018 where our Executive Editor, Melony Rocque was joined by Matthew Wakelam, Head of Infrastructure & Operations from the City of Cardiff Council.